ontop/ontop-website/guide/advanced/mapping-language.md

 target        :{col1} :title p:{col2}
 ```

-### Literal Template
+### Literal

-The simplest literal template is merely a placeholder (e.g. `{name}`).
-Since in an RDF graph literals can be typed and have language tags, a literal template can also be typed and tagged.
+Since in an RDF graph literals can be typed and have language tags, literal templates and columns can be typed and tagged as well

 #### Literal Typing